Udaybari324/Hand-gesture/README.md

-# Hand Gesture Recognition using MediaPipe
+# Hand Gesture Recognition using MediaPipe🖐️

 This Python project utilizes the [MediaPipe](https://mediapipe.dev/) library and [OpenCV](https://opencv.org/) to perform real-time hand gesture recognition.
 With this code, you can control your computer's cursor and keyboard using hand gestures.